kamuridesu/kamubuilder/README.md

 I've decided to separate each function to a file in case we want to add additional processing like creating a C specific function that searches for includes and chooses what libraries to link, eg, if math is in include, we automatically use the `-lm` (this is already implemented, so we automatically search for the header files and include the libraries needed for the linker).

 ### Info on Rust builder
 If you add `// rust` to the first line of your rust file, it is going to be compiled with `rustc` even if it is on a Cargo project.
-I've made this because one can choose to test their code without compile the whole project.
+I've made this because one can choose to test their code without compiling the whole project.

 Other thing that you'll need to be aware is that if the compiler returns a warning, it is going to be treated as an error by the parser.
 I do not plan to change this behavior at the moment because it forces you to correct (or at least suppress) the warnings.